troyleft. - Submerged

-May 19th, 2021
+19 May 2021

-If you or someone you know is struggling with substance use and/or mental health issues, I encourage you to reach out to SAMHSA via their website or on their hotline atΒ 1-800-662-HELP (4357).
+If you or someone you know is struggling with substance use and/or mental health issues, I encourage you to reach out to SAMHSA via their website or on their hotline at 1-800-662-HELP (4357).

 Paint Job

-March 14th, 2021
+14 March 2021

 Looking back, I can't help but laugh at the fact that in February of 2020, I was in the paint aisle trying to figure out what kind of respirator I needed to spray paint my guitar.
 I left that day empty-handed, definitely not thinking that in the near future, our lives would change for the better part of a year.
 By the time the virus showed up, there were no masks anywhere in stock.
 I had to wait a few months, but finally snagged one off of Amazon.